mletkin/numerobis/README.md

 # Maven Builder Generator Plugin
-A simple maven plugin for the generation of builder classes.
+This is a simple maven plugin that generates builder classes for classes that have the appropriate annotation.The builders are generated during the generate-sources phase of the maven build.
+The current version is restricted to the use of default settings.
+Customization is currenmtly in a proof of concept state.

 ## Nomenclature
 There is no standard for the wording of builder components.